 Over the coming weeks and months, guidelines and restrictions for weddings changed.
 However, Keily and John had planned a small mid-week wedding, so they held their nerve and hedged their bets that their wedding would go ahead.

-A week before their wedding I got an email from Keily the bride which read –
+A week before their wedding I got an email from Keily which read –

 “Hi Wes, good news! our wedding can now take place; however, due to the many restrictions coming from the government and registrars, we feel that our original wedding is not what we planned.”